2021 Grant Application Information

 The Benton County Agriculture and Wildlife Protection Program (AWPP) funds a merit-based, cost share, reimbursement grant program.

 The AWPP grant program requires an application for non-lethal wildlife deterrent reimbursement funds.
-Applications must be received by Sunday, April 15, 2018, 5:00 PM.
-All grant applications will be evaluated by the AWPP Committee and reviewed by county officials.
-Successful applicants will be notified of the amount awarded by April 30, 2018.
+Applications must be received by Friday, July 30, 2021, 5:00 PM.
+All grant applications will be evaluated by county officials and a grant review committee.
+Successful applicants will be notified of the amount awarded by September 1, 2021.
 Successful applicants may then purchase the approved deterrents and submit a reimbursement request form and receipts to the county office.
 A check for up to the amount awarded in the name of the applicant is then issued.
+Checks in the name of the applicant are issued after deterrents are installed.
+A site visit by County staff will occur to confirm installation.
 Successful applicants are required to keep project records, report conflicts, evaluate their project, and abide by program restrictions.

 How Much Grant Funding is Available?

-The AWPP includes $30,000 for the cost share reimbursement grant program.
+The AWPP includes $40,000 for the cost share reimbursement grant program for the 2021-23 biennium - $35,000 for proactive livestock and crop protection and $5,000 to mitigate human/beaver conflicts which arise after the grant application deadline.
+Typically, the majority of funds are awarded within the first year of the biennium.
 Each applicant may request up to $5,000 in reimbursement grant funds.
 If program participation is high, partial awards may be necessary based on fund availability.

 Download Grant Program Documents: